Mjz86/C_colon/mcc.md

 for example `intn_t` can alias the `uintn_t` and `mintn_t` types, but `noaliasset intn_t` cannot.

-there's also a similar usage not for static types but for identifiers, of dclaration of two unstable memory regions of having noaliasset on each other, that is, saying that they will not alias one another.
+there is also a similar usage not for static types but for identifiers, of dclaration of two unstable memory regions of having noaliasset on each other, that is, saying that they will not alias one another.

 theres also entangled stable pointers, note that the cast to stable can introduce UB if not used carefully, this is why unsafe(ptr-cast) is almost always necessary in "valid"( as in borderline not UB) usage of entangled pointers, meaning that we cast two unstable pointers as stable, but entangle them, to satisfy the stable definition, an example may be that :